availability-icon

 • Using guilt, threats, or intimidation.

-How does Emotional abuse counseling work?
+How does emotional abuse counseling work?

-Emotional abuse counseling with our Thriveworks therapists in Sandy Springs gives people the safe space they need to identify and understand the harm they've experienced and move forward.
-Through therapy, many victims have rebuilt their self-esteem and self-worth; recognized that they did not cause the abuse, but their perpetrator is responsible for the choice to harm; identified their wounds and found the treatment they need; healed from the trauma; re-established their personal safety; grieved their losses; formed new, loving relationships; and learned to trust their experiences and emotions.
+Emotional abuse counseling with our Thriveworks therapists in Atlanta gives people the safe space they need to identify and understand the harm they’ve experienced and move forward.
+Through therapy, many victims have rebuilt their self-esteem and self-worth; recognized that they did not cause the abuse, but their perpetrator is responsible for the choice to harm; identified their wounds and found the treatment they need; healed from trauma; re-established their personal safety; grieved their losses; formed new, loving relationships; and learned to trust their experiences and emotions.

-Is Emotional abuse counseling conducted in person or online?
+Is emotional abuse counseling conducted in person or online?

 Emotional abuse counseling at Thriveworks is conducted both in person and online by video.
 We encourage you to choose the option that works best for you.

-How long does Emotional abuse counseling last?
+How long does emotional abuse counseling last?

 Need more help deciding?